 System Command Purpose LASTMSG Display additional information on the error situation which has occurred last.
-RPCERR Display the last Natural error number and message if it was Natural RPC related.
-Display technical and other information about your Natural session, for example, information on the last error that occurred.
+RPCERR Only applies in a Natural RPC (Remote Procedure Call) environment.
+Display Natural, EntireX Broker and EntireX RPC server errors that last occurred during an RPC session.
+For more information, see Using the RPCERR Program in the Natural RPC (Remote Procedure Call) documentation.
+TECH Display technical and other information about your Natural session, for example, information on the last error that occurred.
 TEST Invoke the debugger.
 TEST DBLOG Invoke the DBLOG utility, which is used for logging database calls.